 The dramatic power emanating from light and shadow cast across sweeps of land and water amplifies vibrations within my mind, heart, and hand long after a moment’s release.
 My work is about harnessing the indescribable essence of place, transformative moments within a new or familiar space, and the poignant charge felt in the wake of Nature’s awe.
 My drawings and paintings invite the viewer into the mysterious mosaic to examine the muscle, rhythm, and flow both seen and felt within landscapes and skies far grander than my own imagination.

-Whenever possible, I physically, visually, and emotionally immerse myself in a place before I attempt to capture its essence on paper or canvas.
-Since 2009, I have explored, photographed, and rendered pockets of wilderness within the Pacific Northwest and beyond that stirred my very core—at first sight, and long after I departed.
+I physically, visually, and emotionally immerse myself in a place before I attempt to capture its essence on paper or canvas.
+I explore on foot, looking for a sightline to inform my hand as I render pockets of the natural world that stir my very core at first sight and long after I depart.
 I record these raw impressions in order to create a dialogue with the place itself that can continue after we part.
 I watch wild swaths of the land breathe long and deep as the sun’s light slowly shifts from first to last.
-I wait for a moment, or a moment finds me, and when we commune, I feel a shift deep within myself; this is where my work begins.
+I wait for a moment, or a moment finds me, and when we commune I feel a shift deep within myself; this is where my work begins.